Paroxysmisch/genome-assembly/dissertation/main.typ

   )
 ]

+Firstly, we postulated that  graph adaptability would be beneficial when testing on overlap graphs from different chromosomes as the distribution of graph artifacts, and overall graph size changes.

+Moreover, @granola uses maximally expressive @gnn layers to adapt the normalization parameters to the graph, and model expressivity seems crucial for this task, as discussed earlier in @sec:performance_alt_gnn_layers.

+Lastly, all models not utilizing @granola utilize InstanceNorm @instancenorm, which the @granola authors show can limit model capacity, for example by preventing the model from computing critical features such as node degrees @granola-paper.
+Judging from the results we observed, the model capacity limitation from the use of InstanceNorm is not a practical concern, and the adaptability afforded by @granola likely induces over-fitting, as it performed more on-par with the baseline during training.

+@tab:symgatedgcn_assembly shows that @granola's disappointing performance is also reflected in the quality of the final assembly produced, where the increased genome coverage achieved by integration of long-reads is erased.
+This perhaps also signals that @granola is not as well suited to integrating long-read information.
+Additional data regarding @granola's performance on the other architectures can be found in @app:chr-19-ul-granola-assembly.

 == Mamba's potential for richer feature extraction <sec:mamba-potential-feature-extraction>
-Mamba shows capability in eliciting useful features from raw nucleotide read data for the genome assembly task.
+Mamba shows capability in eliciting useful features from raw base-level read data for the genome assembly task.
 For example, on the chromosome 21 test set, @symgatedgcn-mambaedge achieves significantly higher inverse precision and F1 score than the baseline @symgatedgcn model (@tab:mamba-test).
 In particular, @symgatedgcn-mambaedge outperforms @symgatedgcn-randomedge, which in @sec:symgatedgcn-randomedge, is established as the baseline for Mamba's performance, since a randomly initialized Mamba model can be viewed as generating random edge features.

-It is intriguing that @symgatedgcn-mamba performs rather poorly on this test set, achieving the lowest inverse F1 score across all models tested.
-We believe that this is the case due to @symgatedgcn-mamba having lower model capacity than @symgatedgcn-mambaedge.
-Recall from @eqn:symgatedgcn-update-hidden that @symgatedgcn updates the hidden state by taking a gated linear transformation of the previous hidden states, and from @eq:edge_features that the edge features are also updated using a linear transformation of the previous hidden states.
-These linear transformations limit model capacity compared to multi-layer feed-forward networks.
-Since @symgatedgcn-mamba uses Mamba to generate new _node_ features, despite these features being potentially richer, they might not be effectively used to update the hidden edge embedding, due to this capacity limitation.

-In addition to this, the performance uplift of @symgatedgcn-randomedge over @symgatedgcn potentially demonstrates the utility of @rnf, which theoretically increases the expressive power of @gnn:pl @rnf-power.

-However, despite the positive results observed with the introduction of both Mamba and the random edge features, we remain cautious regarding their efficacy.
-Due to compute and memory limitations, the input overlap graphs were heavily subsampled, and the read profile used to simulate reads was modified to generate shorter reads.
-This was required to compensate for Mamba's substantial resource requirements.
-Nevertheless, this promising result holds value for future work.

 // Chr21 (trained on 15):
 // SymGatedGCN: